unicef/publicgoods-toolkit/procurement.md

 learning by example is how well-functioning open source projects set norms, and as project development finds its rhythm, one can also expect less-experienced open source vendors to learn from the others.

+## Data Protection and Security

+implements adequate measures for ensuring the integrity, confidentiality and availability of data to mitigate security risks.

+data service agreements

 ## Vendor Staffing